manegene/Nop.Plugin.Payments.LipanaMpesa/README.md

 # Nop.Plugin.Payments.LipanaMpesa
-##### This plugin is provided as is without warranty of any kind whatsoever!
-Please review the funtionality keenly before using.

  A nopCommerce plugin for M-Pesa checkout payment option.
 To use it on your nopCommerce site, simply add it as a plugin project, clean and build
  ### Directly suported nopCommerce version
  1. 4.30